- Bangor University: Our commitments to all our students

 If you wish to contact the Students’ Union Sabbatical Officers, you can find their contact details here.

-To help you make the most of your time at university, you are encouraged to:
+To help you make the most of your time at university, you are required to:

 - Take an active part in your learning community by: